JohnLeGreat/data_analytics_case_study/README.md

 ```
 The following output is recorded:
 ![number_of_rides_per_month](https://github.com/JohnLeGreat/data_analytics_case_study/assets/159614115/1cc4437a-6aa6-4a65-841d-13f0bfb5c435)

+From the bar graph, we can know that Annual members and Casual riders tend to utilize Cyclistic bikes more during summer, in the months of June, July and August, and usage drops gradually following the autumn and winter months of September to February, and numbers rise again during the spring months, from March to May.

 Lastly, we will visualize the hourly use (24-hour format) of Cyclistic bikes by annual members and casual riders, side-by-side, for each day of the week utilizing the following code chunk.
 ```TSQL